-New Zealand’s national average milk production on a per cow basis is disturbingly low for leading farm consultant Rensinus Schipper.
+New Zealand’s national average milk production per cow is disturbingly low for our leading farm consultants.

 The only time switching to once-a-day (OAD) milking is appropriate, wise, or fiscally responsible is when there is an environmental challenge outside a farmer’s control, according to a leading farm consultant.

 Rensinus Schipper, of MilkMaP Consulting*, has been consulting throughout New Zealand since 2007.
 Born and raised on a dairy farm in the Netherlands, the senior MilkMaP consultant moved from Mid-Canterbury to Cambridge last year to better serve his North Island clients.

 After a OAD farm discussion group recently, he said he continues to be shocked by what he believes are misconceptions being used to justify OAD milking.
 Rensinus has crunched the numbers, and believes the OAD farmers who want to look after their cows and improve their profitability have only one way to go – twice-a-day (TAD) milking.